greggrivas/PyCluster/README.md

 This is an application created to facilitate the analysis required for the Open Cluster laboratory exercice in "Observational Astrnomy" course.
 The application includes a built-in Instructions manual that can be consulted for advice regarding the required steps.

+A more detailed guide of how to use the application can be found in my thesis at: .......

 ## Installation ##
 For the installation of the application you must download the PyCluster folder.
 Then the application can be started by double-clicking the c;uster_app.py file.
 The application may take a few moments to load!